neillinehan/NeilLinehanPortfolio/README.md

-# NeilLinehanPortfolio
+# Neil Linehan Portfolio
-Here is a collection of coding projects I have worked on over the years either during my education, small projects for work, or otherwise.
+Here is a collection of coding projects I have worked on over the years, either during my education, for small work projects, or otherwise.
+I have uploaded various projects that tackle repetitive tasks, model physical phenomena, or perform data science analysis.

 # Links to notebooks with summaries:
 ## [DTL interpolation toolkit](https://github.com/neillinehan/NeilLinehanPortfolio/blob/main/dtl_data_interpolation_toolkit.ipynb):